vorobii-vitalii/crypto-search-system/README.md

 ## Crypto search platform

 Consists of 2 components:
-1. Crypto indexer that fetches crypto data from REST API and indexes it to ElasticSearch
+1. Crypto indexer that fetches crypto data from FinnHub REST API and indexes it to ElasticSearch
 2. Crypto search service that accepts query and uses ElasticSearch to read all matching cryptocurrencies

+## Technology stack:
+1. Java 21
+2. ELK
+3. APM Java Agent
+4. gRPC
+5. Dagger (for dependency injection)
+6. JUnit, Mockito, AssertJ for testing

 ### View data in index:
 ```shell